 Many new TV sets and so-called cable boxes offer Internet access with built-in access to multiple streaming services.
 Alternatively, you may purchase a number of devices which plug into your TV's input port (HDMI connector), and from there you switch the input to that port, answer setup questions one time to connect to your wireless internet, possibly download one or more free apps, and then access the services listed below through this new device and its own remote.
-On some TVs, the device is actually built-in.
 While there may be a few other similar devices, here is a list of the most popular ones:

 The following airlines are known to provide audio described content via their in-flight entertainment systems: American, ANA (Japan), British Airways, Emirates, KLM, Lufthansa, United, Virgin Atlantic, Virgin Australia.
 Such services would only be available on flights offering individual screens on seat backs or those which support using your own device (like an iPad or computer).
 Note, however, that most services do not offer audio MENUS, so you will probably need sighted assistance to select a movie with AD.
 For more information on accessible airline in-flight entertainment systems, see this post in the Perkins Blog: How to Watch Audio Described Movies on Your Next Flight.
 And from Mar '20: United Airlines introduces a fully accessible seatback entertainment system.
 Watch a video on the new United system.
 In July 2020, United Airlines was honored by the ADP with the Dr. Margaret R. Pfanstiehl Memorial Achievement Award in Audio Description.

 The following section lists all we know about video streaming services, with the ones actually providing some description listed first.
 Most, but not all, require a subscription or pay-per-view.
-Our table is divided into four categories:
+Our table is divided into two categories:

 rounded up to the nearest dollar.
 Some services offer a discount